 My first archaeological experience was six weeks shoveling gravel for the late Margaret "Mudge" Jones (and famous dog, Reject) at a Saxon site called Mucking in the summer of 1969.
 While still at school I worked summers at the Roman site of Usk for Bill Manning, and learned the ancient art of baulk bashing from experts.
 In 1972, my professional career began when I started working full-time on Roman and medieval sites on the British archaeology circuit at places like York and Winchester.
 Later, I worked on prehistoric and 18th-19th-century archaeological sites in Virginia, the Great Basin, and California.
 At the urging of Jim Deetz, UC Berkeley eventually gave me a Ph.D. and now I won't give it back.

-Since the late 1970s, I have specialized in historical archaeology, especially in urban contexts, where I have acted as Principal Investigator for numerous archaeological research projects.
+Since the late 1970s, I have specialized in urban archaeology (both prehistoric and historical) and I have acted as Principal Investigator for numerous archaeological research projects.
 Among these was the 1993-2004 Cypress/West Oakland project, one of the largest pieces of urban historical archaeology ever undertaken in the American West.
-My interest in ethnicity includes social boundary maintenance as viewed through the archaeology and history of the Overseas Chinese as well as cultural change among European immigrant groups.
-I have also written on the archaeology of African Americans and Jews in the American West.
+I have written on the archaeology of African Americans, Chinese/Chinese Americans, and Jews in the American West amongst other stuff.

 In addition to teaching archaeology and cultural resources management at Sonoma State University, I serve as Director of the Anthropological Studies Center, a University research institute.

 Click this link for a pdf of the gantzeh megillah (i.e., my vitae, admittedly a bit out of date).
 While you're waiting for that click here for some photos of my grandaughter (also a bit out of date -- she's 6-1/2 now).
 Such a shayna maidel!

-In 2013 I was appointed to the State Historical Resources Commission "The State Historical Resources Commission (SHRC) is a nine-member state review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."
+In 2013 I was appointed to the State Historical Resources Commission "...a nine-member State review board, appointed by the Governor, with responsibilities for the identification, registration, and preservation of California's cultural heritage."